 - Butterfly (cut horizontally) each chicken thigh, thus reducing it to half its thickness.

-- Place the marinating chicken in a refrigerator for ten minutes.
+- Place the marinating chicken in the refrigerator for ten minutes.

 - Cook the chicken on both sides until browned and done, approximately 5 minutes per side.